Thermodynamically consistent machine learning model for excess Gibbs energy: Introduction

+\RB{An alternative to the GC models of the UNIFAC family are the $g^\mathrm{E}$ models based on quantum-chemical density functional theory (DFT) calculations combined with the conductor-like screening model (COSMO)~\cite{Klamt1993}.
+Different variants of such frameworks have been published, most notably COSMO-RS~\cite{Klamt1995} and COSMO-SAC~\cite{Lin2001}.
+While these models avoid group-interaction parameter tables and can, in principle, be applied to any system, they often require expensive calculations, and the results can depend on the chosen DFT level and COSMO parametrization~\cite{Grensemann2005, Wang2005, Mu2007, Franke2011}.
+For systems where both approaches can be applied, UNIFAC is often reported to be more accurate than COSMO frameworks~\cite{Grensemann2005, Fingerhut2017,Xue2012}.}

-Recently, several authors used machine learning (ML) methods to further extend the scope of the classical $g^\mathrm{E}$-models by predicting their pair-interaction parameters.
-This was done for UNIQUAC~\cite{Jirasek2022}, NRTL~\cite{Winter2023}, and UNIFAC~\cite{Hayer2025, Hayer2025a}.
-These new hybrid methods rely on the underlying $g^\mathrm{E}$-models and are therefore intrinsically physically consistent.
-However, these models also inherit all the limitations of the underlying $g^\mathrm{E}$-models, e.g., the problems of simultaneously describing VLE and LLE, or the restriction to a predefined list of structural groups~\cite{Hayer2025, Hayer2025a} or components~\cite{Jirasek2022}.
-The SPT-NRTL model~\cite{Winter2023} is, in principle, applicable to arbitrary mixtures (although the limitations to simultaneously describe VLE and LLE still hold), but it is not openly available.
+Recently, several authors used machine learning (ML) methods to further extend the scope of physics-based $g^\mathrm{E}$ models by predicting their pair-interaction parameters.
+This was, e.g., done for UNIQUAC~\cite{Jirasek2022}, NRTL~\cite{Winter2023}, and UNIFAC~\cite{Hayer2025, Hayer2025a}.
+These new hybrid methods rely on the established $g^\mathrm{E}$ models and are therefore intrinsically thermodynamically consistent.
+However, these models also inherit all the limitations of the underlying $g^\mathrm{E}$ models, e.g., the problems of simultaneously describing VLE and LLE, or the restriction to a predefined list of structural groups~\cite{Hayer2025, Hayer2025a} or components~\cite{Jirasek2022}.

+\RB{Furthermore, several ML models for the prediction of activity coefficients have been proposed that are not based on the equations of any of the physics-based $g^\mathrm{E}$ models.
+Medina et al. presented graph neural network (GNN) architectures for the prediction of infinite-dilution activity coefficients at constant temperature (GNN-IAC)~\cite{SanchezMedina2022}, and with temperature dependence (GH-GNN)~\cite{SanchezMedina2023}, using the Gibbs-Helmholtz equation.
+Qin et al. \cite{Qin2023} have developed a GNN (SolvGNN) for the prediction of composition-dependent, isothermal activity coefficients in binary and ternary mixtures.
+Based on the SolvGNN architecture, Rittig et al. have built the Gibbs-Duhem-informed GNN (GDI-GNN) \cite{Rittig2023} and the excess Gibbs free energy GNN (GE-GNN) \cite{Rittig2024}, which include soft-constraints and hard-constraints on the Gibbs-Duhem equation, respectively.}

+\RB{In recent work, we have introduced HANNA~\cite{Specht2024}, a model that combines the flexibility of artificial neural networks with explicit thermodynamic knowledge hard-coded into the network architecture.
+In its first version, HANNA was trained on binary activity coefficients derived from experimental VLE data, as well as experimental activity coefficients at infinite dilution (ACI).
+HANNA is the first model to predict temperature- and composition-dependent activity coefficients without being based on an underlying physics-based $g^\mathrm{E}$ model, while still strictly complying with all relevant thermodynamic consistency criteria.
+These comprise the consistency of the activity coefficients with the Gibbs-Duhem equation, permutation-equivariance (a permutation in the component input order must be equally reflected in the order of the activity coefficients in the output; their values must not change), their correct behavior at infinite dilution (for $x_i \to 1, \gamma_i \to 1$), and consistency for pseudo-mixtures (identical components in the mixture must reduce to one pure component).}